inderpreet99/afraid-autologin/README.md

 * Run this script using cron every few months:
 	`source bin/activate && python autologin.py`
 * Uses firefox to go through the site.
 You may optionally install PhantomJS to use with the `--browser` flag.
+* Can be run using a virtual display for headless systems by passing the `--headless` flag.

 ## Setting Up